Code-Institute-Submissions/ADHD-Superheros/README.md

 * To do: Add in responsive mock up
 * To do: spell check through grammarly
+* To do: Consider rename to ADHD Superpowers (from ADHD Superheros)

 Overview

 Purpose:

 * What?

-ADHD is neurotypical developmental disorder charaterised by an impairment of executive function (mental proceses for used to manging day to day life and attainging goals).
+1. ADHD is neurotypical developmental disorder charaterised by an impairment of executive function (mental proceses for used to manging day to day life and attainging goals).
 ADHD Ireland (https://adhdireland.ie/for-adults/adhd-in-adults/) share that adults with ADHD have problems in six major areas of executive functioning:

     * Activation – Problems with organization, prioritizing, and starting tasks.
     * Focus – Problems with sustaining focus and resisting distraction, especially with reading.